stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 17 (P3L4) - Text Browser Exercise (Arch).md

 _Which of the 3 invariant maintenance strategies is the most centralized?_

 Mediated responsibility since it can handle invariants in a single, highly cohesive location.

+### Decentralized Strategy Quiz

+_Which of the 3 invariant maintenance strategies is the most decentralized?_

+Distributed responsibility as responsibility is spread out.